Marysville Exempted Village School District Board of Education Policies

 - Providing anti-bullying educational experiences for students

-- Having an online system where students, parents, staff, and community members can report safety concerns such as bullying, threatening behavior against the district, a specific school, a student, a staff member, etc...
+- Having an online system (Stay Safe SPEAK UP!) where students, parents, staff, and community members can report safety concerns such as bullying, threatening behavior against the district, a specific school, a student, a staff member, etc...